1.1 What is JDemo?

 Rrunning one or more demos from within an integrated development environment might be much more convenient - at least when there are plugins or extensions for JDemo being available and installed.
 For the popular Eclipse IDE, for example, there is a plugin available (see chapter 6).1.10 GUI Demos

-Besides the text basedDemoCaseclass, JDemo also contains demo case base classes providing convenience methods for GUI demos using AWT, Swing and SWT (for a complete overview of the available demo case base classes refer to section 4.1.For example, imagine you have written the code for a Swing GUI componentMyDice, showing the top side of a die.Here is what a valid demo for this class could look like:
+class, JDemo also contains demo case base classes providing convenience methods for GUI demos using AWT, Swing and SWT (for a complete overview of the available demo case base classes refer to section 4.1.For example, imagine you have written the code for a Swing GUI componentMyDice

 The demo class subclasses